tdsimao/responsible-charger-aggregator/README.md

 The option `--plots` defines the plots that will be produce.

-This options are separated so you can plot partial results while the experiments are running.
+This options `--experiments` and `--plots` are separated so you can plot partial results while the experiments are running.

-The last option `--render_prices` show the prices used in the experiments.
+The option `--render_prices` show the prices used in the experiments.